 - You purchased a vehicle that is too old to have a title

 Although this bond requirement is new, it’s already gone into effect, so individuals who fall into one or more of the categories above must purchase a lost title surety bond to remain in compliance with state law.

-If you need to purchase a lost title bond in Florida or another state, contact SuretyBonds.com online via our online contact form or by phone at 1 (800) 308-4358 Monday through Friday between 8 a.m. and 7 p.m. to speak with an expert surety specialist.
+If you need to purchase a lost title bond in Florida or another state, contact SuretyBonds.com via our online contact form or by phone at 1 (800) 308-4358 Monday through Friday between 8 a.m. and 7 p.m. to speak with a surety specialist.